LEARN THE BASICS

 When Golf is “Their” Thing it looks pretty intimidating, so we’re here to help Make Golf Your Thing by answering a few frequently asked golf questions that might be bouncing around in your head.

-“A friend asked me to play.
+“A friend asked me to go play, what’s the dress code for playing golf?
 Can I wear jeans?
-What about shorts?
-What’s the dress code for playing golf?”
+What about shorts?”

 - Great question.
-It depends on the golf course or driving range you’re heading out to play at.
-Your best bet is to ask your friend where you’re playing.
-Look up the dress code on the course or driving range website or call the pro shop.
+It depends on where you’re heading out to play.
+Your best bet is to ask your friend where you’re playing and what their dress code is.
+You can also look up the dress code on their website or call the pro shop — They’ll always be happy to help.

 “Golf seems expensive.
 How do I find affordable places to play in my area?”

-- Today, local courses and ranges do a great job of advertising affordable tee times and range deals through commonly shared tactics.
-“Twilight” will save you a ton of money if your schedule allows for you to play late in the day.
-Weekends tend to be the most expensive time to play— so plan accordingly!
+- Prices can vary widely between different courses and ranges so thankfully they do a great job of advertising affordable tee times and range deals to find the perfect spot.
+You can search online, call the pro shop or even use an app to book your time.
+“Twilight” will save you a ton of money if your schedule allows for you to play late in the day, but you might not finish your round before dark.
+Weekends tend to be the most expensive time to play— so plan accordingly.

-- As Make Golf Your Thing permeates in our industry, you’ll ultimately be able to google “Make Golf Your Thing Near Me” and participating golf courses and driving ranges will present you with an affordable invitation to come to their business and Make Golf Your Thing.
+- As Make Golf Your Thing grows, you’ll ultimately be able to google “Make Golf Your Thing Near Me” and participating golf courses and driving ranges will present you with an affordable invitation to come to their business and Make Golf Your Thing.

 “Do I need my own clubs to get started?”

-- Most driving ranges and golf courses have rental sets on the ready for you to borrow, and if you catch the golf bug, there are tons of brick and mortar and online used club shops to make that first purchase an affordable one.
+- Most driving ranges and golf courses have rental sets on the ready for you to borrow, and if you catch the golf bug, there are tons of brick and mortar and online golf stores to make that first purchase an affordable one.
+Not all the clubs are the same so it’s recommended to get professionally fitted for your clubs.

 “Golf jargon is confusing.
 Is there a place where I can learn how to ‘talk golf’?

 - Of course.
 After you tackle the what should I wear question, it only makes sense to think about what to say.
-Here’s a great place to get you started.
+The PGA’s Golf Dictionary and Glossary is a great spot to start learning.

 “Am I going to be welcome?”

-- Undeniably, in golf’s history there have been instances of the sport not welcoming people from all backgrounds, and the traditional way to experience the game is often intimidating to those new to the sport.
+- Yes!!!
+Undeniably, golf hasn’t been the most welcoming sport and so picking up the game can be intimidating with all of its history and etiquette.
 But today, golf can and should be a game for everyone.
-While the perception will not change overnight, there is incredible commitment to ensure golf is understood to be more diverse, inclusive and equitable across the industry.
+While the perception will not change overnight, there is incredible commitment across the industry to ensure golf is more inclusive, diverse and equitable.